Shopify Product Listing Checklist: 10 Fields To Review Before Publishing AI-Generated Listings

 9. Sales Channels

 Make sure the product is going to the intended channels.
 A listing may be complete but still not truly published where you expect it to appear.
+For stores selling across regions, confirm the product is available only in the markets, shipping zones, and channels where it can actually be fulfilled.

 10. SEO Basics